 Modular architecture

-Functionality is broken up into independent services that can be updated, changed, or even replaced without disrupting other features.
+Functionality is broken up into independent services that can be updated, changed or even replaced without disrupting other features.

-For instance, you might start out using the media library that comes with the CMS and later decide to use a specialized digital asset management (DAM) tool for video content.
+For instance, you might start out using the media library that comes with the CMS and later decide to use a specialised digital asset management (DAM) tool for video content.
 A composable CMS lets you make this switch with a few simple API changes, instead of requiring you to refactor the entire system.

 API-first design